JosephIsaacTurner/MCAT_Study/PSBB.md

 ## Psychological, Social, and Biological Foundations of Behavior

 ### Identity
+**Hierarchy of salience:** We let the situation dictate which identity holds the most importance for us at any given moment.

 **Freud**
 - Libido: sexual energy, present from birth
 - Oral stage (0-1): pleasure form mouth.
 Fixation leads to dependency